 What is a CDL in Oregon?

-The Oregon Department of Motor Vehicles (DMV) requires a CDL for operation of vehicles weighing more than 26,000 pounds, vehicles carrying 16 or more people including the driver, or vehicles used to transport hazardous materials.
+The Oregon Division of Motor Vehicles (DMV) requires a CDL for operation of vehicles weighing 26,001 lbs. or more, vehicles carrying 16 passengers or more including the driver, or vehicles used to transport hazardous materials.

 Are there any exceptions for farm vehicles, police or other emergency personnel, or others?